 In real applications it is almost always requested to make them warn the user(s) once some non-standard conditions accure in the monitored technology (e.g. exceeding the defined temperature, sensor malfunction, communication error, etc.).
-These requirements are addressed in the PROMOTIC system by using the alarm and event subsystems.
-PROMOTIC can warn the users by visual signals or by sounds and the operators can confirm such alarms (i.e. confirm the alarm has been acknowledged).
+These requirements are addressed in the PROMOTIC system by using the alarm subsystems.
+The PROMOTIC system can warn the users by visual signals or by sounds and the operators can confirm such alarms (i.e. confirm the alarm has been acknowledged).
 All alarms are logged and can be viewed afterwards.

 The binary alarm is usually used for logical variables, for example boiler on/off, or status variables where each bit holds the information about the status of the current device.
 For example bit 0 - boiler on/off, bit 1 - manual/automatic mode, bit 2 - boiler malfunction, etc.